JohannaTrost/VegSWBM/README.md

 -> test diffrent random seeds

 ## thoughts for the poster:
+-> case study

+-> introduction

+-> why vertain parameters seasonal
+-> try to explain what the seasonal variation does
+-> influence on model output

 -> plot comparing model output and true values
 -> for all 3 datasets?